 But, there is a world of difference between getting sand between your toes and doing anything militarily useful.

-Attacking Mount Pleasant Airfield and disabling the air defence radar installations would be the obvious first task if such an operation was a precursor to a full scale invasion but how likely is it that a small team of swarthy underwater knife fighters will be able to completely destroy a large military airfield, , disable multiple radar locations, deny the widely dispersed hardened aircraft shelters, disable the 4 (ish) Typhoons that might be there or might not be (they could of course be in the air), destroy the 10,000 foot long reinforced concrete airfield at key points, get the fuel facilities to go up in smoke, navigate the worlds longest corridor and generally create all sorts of mayhem while the garrison stationed in and around MPA were enjoying a quite night in by the fire, avoiding stagging on, watching the TV or out on a penguin safari.
+Attacking Mount Pleasant Airfield and disabling the multiple air defence radar installations on the islands would be the obvious first task if such an operation was a precursor to a full-scale invasion but how likely is it that a small team of swarthy underwater knife fighters will be able to completely destroy a large military airfield, disable multiple radar locations, deny the widely dispersed hardened aircraft shelters, disable the 4 (ish) Typhoons that might be there or might not be (they could, of course, be in the air), destroy the 10,000 foot long reinforced concrete airfield at key points, get the fuel facilities to go up in smoke, navigate the worlds longest corridor and generally create all sorts of mayhem while the garrison stationed in and around MPA were enjoying a quiet night in by the fire with a penguin curry, avoiding stagging on, watching the TV or out on a sheep safari.